GodsWine/release-season-recommender/README.md

 ## Is there a right time to release a song to make it a Top 10 Hit??🎵🎵🎵

-New to Data Science, as a fun project to test my skills and attempt to create a model whcih can advise a user when to release a sing based on its attributes :)
+New to Data Science, as a fun project to test my skills and attempt to create a model which can advise a user when to release a sing based on its attributes :)

 📄 Project Summary🎵
 This project analyses Spotify playlist data and the UK Top 100 songs since 1952.